-This website has been developed and funded by GSK and is intended for UK members of the public.
+This website has been developed by GSK in partnership with Meningitis Now, Meningitis Research Foundation and A Life for a Cure and is funded by GSK.
+It is intended for UK members of the public.

 logo